-- Lie next to them and let them reach towards you - it takes time for babies to get the co-ordination to reach for what they want and get it.
+- Lie next to our baby and let them reach towards you - it takes time for babies to get the co-ordination to reach for what they want and get it.

 - Let them try and reach towards toys and books that you are showing them – hold things close to begin with.

-To begin with they will grab things with their whole hand.
-After this they can work on the important and more delicate action using a ‘pinching’ action with their finger and thumb.
+To begin with a baby will grab things with their whole hand.
+After this they can work towards using a ‘pinching’ action with their finger and thumb.

-Helping your child experience new things to see and hear, and try new activities will keep them interested.
-In time this will help your baby remember how things work and understand their world.
+Problem solving skills describes babies beginning to think about and understanding their world.
+To do this they will need to experience new things to see and hear, and try new activities.
+In time this will help them remember how things work and understand their world.

-To help your baby start to use their memory try and do some things in the same way so they know what is happening.
-Babies need things to be repeated over and over.
+To help your baby start to use their memory they need things to be repeated over and over.
+Try and do things in the same way so they know what is happening.

-- This could be your bath time routine – where you get them changed in the same place, sing the same songs and play the same tickling game.
+- It could be your bath time routine – get them changed in the same place, sing the same songs and play the same tickling game.

-- Play peek a boo with them (nice and gently for little ones) they will start to learn that you are still there and love it when they can see your smiley face on the ‘boo’
+- Play peek a boo (nice and gently for little ones).
+They will start to learn that you are still there and love it when they can see your smiley face on the ‘boo’

 As the weeks go by your baby will love it when they get to understand their world.
 They will show you they are excited and enjoy knowing what will happen next.

-- Spend time with your baby helping them learn new skills and cope with new situations.
+- Spend time with your baby helping them learn new skills to cope with new situations.
 Show your pride with lots of praise and excitement.

-- Enjoy the little person your baby is becoming – all babies are different – try not to compare them with other children you know.
+- Enjoy the little person your baby is becoming.
+Remember - all babies are different.
+Try not to compare them with other children you know.

 - Tune in to what your baby is ‘telling’ you and respond.
-For example if family have come round for cuddles but you can feel he wants to be back in your arms.
-Trust your instincts of what he needs (you can always say ‘he needs a change / feed / sleep' so no feelings are hurt).
+For example if family have come round for cuddles but you can feel your baby wants to be back in your arms.
+Trust your instincts of what they need.
+You can always say ‘he needs a change / feed / sleep' so no feelings are hurt.

 Firstly remember that each child will develop at their own pace.
 If you are worried you can contact our Just One Number team on the details below to talk through your concerns.